SNMP Research International, et al. v. Nortel Networks, et al.

-Our software analytics team was led by Principal Almudena Arcelus and Manager Christopher Llop.
+Our software analytics team was led by Principal Almudena Arcelus and Vice President Christopher Llop.
 They supported our academic affiliate, Professor Michael Mitzenmacher, who provided expert rebuttal testimony that involved a detailed analysis of the source code of the allegedly infringed technology.
 This review determined whether the code for specific products had been obtained and integrated into Nortel products, and whether the code was or was not creative, and thus copyrightable.
 Professor Mitzenmacher filed an expert report and was deposed.

-Our damages team was led by Managing Principal Laurits Christensen, Vice Presidents Carletta Wong and Kevin Gallagher, and Manager Andrew Ungerer.
+Our damages team was led by Managing Principal Laurits Christensen and Vice Presidents Carletta Wong, Kevin Gallagher, and Andrew Ungerer.
 They supported our internal damages expert, Managing Principal Justin McLean, who estimated damages under breach of contract and copyright infringement liability theories and rebutted plaintiff’s damages expert.
 Mr. McLean filed an expert report and was deposed.

 Finally, our affiliated expert Professor David Reibstein provided a rebuttal opinion regarding a survey conducted by the plaintiff’s expert to assess the relative value of the SNMP protocol to users.
 He was supported by an Analysis Group team led by Managing Principal Chris Borek and Vice President Tracy Offner.
 Professor Reibstein filed an expert report and was deposed.